MonikaSzucs/comp-2825-computer-architecture-organization/class-2/class2.md

 2. Temporal

 drawings:
-1. The cpu wants one single word.
+1. The cpu wants one single word at a time.
 It issues a request to Main Memory for that word
 2. The cache is checked first
-- if the cache has that word, then it's requesteed to the cpu
+- if the cache has that one word at a time, then it's requested from main memory.
+It doesn't even know cache exists
-- if the cache does not have that word, then that word PLUS ITS NEIGHBORS are detched??? from Main Memory and the request word is forwarded to the CPU
+- CPU knows the program counter for the next instruction it wants
+- the closer you are to the CPU the more expensive it is, the faster it is, the smaller it is

 Programs tend to run in order.
 If the CPU is requesting word 6000 right now, words near 6000 are likely to be requested next/soon

 therefore bring to the cache, which has faster access times then Main Memory.

+- CPU is intercepted by the cache.
+The cache will ask if it has 6000 but CPU doesn't know CACHE exists.
+CPUS asks for 6000 but cache will check and if it does have it will give it him.
+If the CPU asks for 6000 every tiem teh cache will be checked first and if it is not there then cache will fatch a block of words around 6000 then forward that one request to the CPU.
+It will only forward 6000 but it is grabbing a group of the numbers because it might need something related to it.
+- Then i might ask for 6001 and cache will say I have it
+- but once it asks for 6006 it will check itself if it idoesn't have it then it will grab it and with some wrods around in to get more `hits` for later.
+Programs tend to run in `linear order`

 The program of the CPU and everything - everything goes in order

+- the code only does not go in order if its in a loop, if statement, method or function call

 `principal spacial locality` - grab what you can in order